KelinLyu/KGLEngine/README.md

 ```
 The penetration range only works with point lights and spotlights.
 By default, this variable is set to zero.
 Also, the same attenuation exponent applies to the penetration range as well.

 Finally, the lightingBitMask has already been introduced in a previous chapter.
+And the
-And the shadowBitMask will be introduced in the next chapter.
+will be introduced in the next chapter.

 Note that the maximum number of lights you can have affecting a single geometry is 30.